amy-armstrong/a_armstrong_svg_icon/README.md

-# This is a repo for our Music Mixer Assignment for MMED-1055.
+# This is a repo for my SVG Icons Project.

 ## Installation